Archive for March, 2009

 imagemagicphp

-I won’t go on and on about this the way I did with Pretzel Logic, but you might as well try out the cassette sequence of Can’t Buy a Thrill on your iPods too, which I also feel is a big improvement on the LP sequence.
+I won’t go on and on about this the way I did with Pretzel Logic, but you might as well try out the cassette sequence of Can’t Buy a Thrill, which I also feel is a big improvement over the LP sequence.

 Steely Dan, Can’t Buy a Thrill (LP version): Side One - 1) Do it Again; 2) Dirty Work; 3) Kings; 4) Midnight Cruiser; 5) Only a Fool Would Say That.
 Side Two - 1) Reeling in the Years; 2) Fire in the Hole; 3) Brooklyn; 4) Change of the Guard; 5) Turn That Heartbeat Over Again.